 Under the new governance arrangements, the Repatriation Commission, the Military Rehabilitation and Compensation Commission, and DVA would cease to exist upon the establishment of the VSC.

-But what happens to the health and welfare duplicate?
+But what happens to the health and welfare duplication?

 On page 33 the Commission stated:

-Some aspects of eligibility (post-service access to funded rehabilitation is consequent upon DVA accepting liability for a condition) and delays in having compensation claims accepted can mean veterans are not entitled to rehabilitation in the period from lodgment to determination.
+Some aspects of eligibility (post-service access to funded rehabilitation is consequent upon DVA accepting liability for a condition) and delays in having compensation claims accepted can mean veterans are not entitled to rehabilitation in the period from lodgement to determination.
 One option is for DVA to continue any rehabilitation programs for service-related injuries and illness set up by Defence (on the basis that lifetime costs of support could be higher if a rehabilitation program is disrupted).
 Because rehabilitation programs are for limited periods of time, DVA could then reassess the need for rehabilitation once the program has run its course.
 The Commission is seeking views on whether this approach is feasible.

 No – defence must have total responsibility as part of an integrated OH&S system….
 No more passing the parcel.
 What’s left of DVA should be to only process claims.
+Rehabiliation after an average of 16 years in making a claim is a total farce.

 There are also a number of areas where there is scope to rationalise supports and harmonise the three Acts.
 Two areas where the three Acts should be harmonised are: